screwfix for all diy

 Oil, wax and polishes

 Any old oil, wax or polished finish can be removed before sanding by initially rubbing with a cloth soaked with white spirit and then scrubbing the floor timbers using steel wool and white spirit.
 Working in small areas, work the white spirit into the finish to soften it.
-As the finish becomes softened, lift it using a scrapper (drop the goo either into an old paint tin or onto old newspapers) and then use cloths dampened with white spirit to left the remaining finish.
+As the finish becomes softened, lift it using a scraper (drop the goo either into an old paint tin or onto old newspapers) and then use cloths dampened with white spirit to left the remaining finish.

 It is important to ensure that an appropriate respiratory mask and gloves are used together with adequate ventilation of the working area as the fumes from white spirit are harmful.